10 Tips for Managing Shared Files on Google Drive

 Sometimes, owners share a link before they have set the permissions.
 Also, you might want to open the file with an alternate Google ID.
 It is easy to request access with a single click.

 On the desktop:

 - Open a link to the file.

 - Click Request access.

-With the Drive for Android app you can request access with a single tap when the “Unable to access document” message pops up.
+With the Drive for Android or iOS app, you can request access with a single tap when the “Unable to access document” message pops up.
 Requesting permission will send an email to the owner from inside the app.
 File owners immediately get a notification on Android and iOS.
-The mobile app has been updated with this feature recently.

 6. Search for a Collaborator

 Sharing a document with 10 members is easy.
 Sharing it with 50 calls for more planning.
 Managing shared files also means tracking which collaborator is working on which document.